 With joint ownership or tenants in common, each party must complete their own W-7 and tax returns.

-Capital gains realized on the sale of any U.S. real property interest will attract Canadian and U.S. tax.
-For properties held over a year, the maximum federal tax rate is 15% for sales before 2013.
-After 2012, the 15% rate increases to 20% if reported income is over $400K.
+Capital gains realized on the sale of any personally-held U.S. real property interest will attract Canadian and U.S. tax.
+For properties held over a year, the maximum federal tax rate is 20% if reported income is over about $425,800 if filing status is single.

 Filing returns will also allow you to properly claim credit for U.S. federal and state income tax on your Canadian tax return.